ArthurSonzogni/chromiumos-platform2/chaps/README.md

 # Chaps

 Chaps is a PKCS #11 implementation for Chromium OS.
-This document clarifies how the PKCS #11 standard is supported for TPM-backed tokens and what a calling application can expect from Chaps.
+This document clarifies how the PKCS #11 standard is supported for HWSec-backed tokens and what a calling application can expect from Chaps.

 ## Token Initialization